StatProofBook/StatProofBook.github.io/Proofs/-temp-.md

     shortcut:

 sources:
-  - authors: "author(s) of the source of the proof [required]"
+  - authors: "Author(s) of the source of the proof*"
-    year: year when published [required]
+    year: year when published*
-    title: "title of the source of the proof [required]"
+    title: "title of the source of the proof*"
-    in: "either a monography or a journal [optional]"
+    in: "title of monography or name of journal**"
-    pages: "volume, issue and/or page information [optional]"
+    pages: "volume, issue and/or page information** (* required, ** optional)"
     url: "https://optional.url/to-source/"
     doi: "optional.doi/of.source"